Science Studies Program

 The development of these sciences has also been central to the creation of the modern university and to the division of knowledge into disciplinary practices.
 Understanding how the sciences achieved this remarkable position demands a variety of historical, sociological, and ethnographic tools, as well as attention to science’s representational practices.
 The Science Studies cluster is for students who are interested in supplementing their disciplinary learning with attention to the transformations wrought by science, medicine, and technology.

-The Science Studies cluster welcomes graduate students from around campus and also provides fellowships to graduate applicants to Northwestern.
-The cluster has three categories of graduate student membership:
+The Science Studies cluster welcomes graduate students from all departments and also provides fellowships to graduate applicants to Northwestern.
+The cluster has four categories of graduate student membership: